Gooseheaded/bonjwatv-pipeline/docs/DEVELOPING.md

 Admin Tools
 - Admin access: set `ADMIN_USER_IDS` (comma-separated Discord user IDs) in `.env` for the webapp.
+- Ratings:
+  - Broad UI: `/Admin` shows the 10 most recent rating events (author, value, video, version, timestamp), with a link to view all.
+  - Narrow UI: `/Admin/Ratings` lists up to the last 1000 rating events in a paginated table.
+Use `?page=` and `?pageSize=`.
-- Submissions (broad/narrow UI):
+- Submissions:
-  - `/Admin` shows Recent Ratings and Pending Submissions (Open → detail).
+  - `/Admin` shows Pending Submissions (Open → detail).
 Detail page has Approve/Reject.
   - Watch page displays “Submitted by … [on …]”.
 - Hidden videos:
   - Admin can hide a video from the Watch page (“Hide…” prompts for a reason).